 - a. the candidate's submission of the thesis/collection of published works and the examiners' independent preliminary assessment of it; and - b. the defence of the thesis/collection of published works by the candidate by viva voce or approved alternative examination. - K13.9.2R A candidate shall normally be examined by viva voce examination on the research covered by the thesis/collection of published works and on the field of study in which the research lies.
 Where for reasons of sickness, disability or other valid cause the Research Degrees Award Board is satisfied that a candidate would be under serious disadvantage if required to undergo a viva voce examination, it may approve an alternative form of examination.
-Such approval shall not be given on the grounds that the candidate's knowledge of the language in which the thesis is presented is inadequate. - K13.9.3P If the Research Degrees Award Board permits an alternative form of examination it shall identify the form of examination and the Academic Registrar shall notify the supervisors, the examiners and the candidate of the approved arrangements. - K13.9.4P Once examination arrangements have been approved and in consultation with the examiners, the Independent Chair and the Academic Registrar, the Director of Studies shall decide the date and logistical arrangements for the examination and notify the Academic Registrar, the candidate, supervisors and examiners. - K13.9.5P The Academic Registrar shall send a copy of the thesis to each examiner, with the designated form for the examiner's preliminary report, and the Academic Regulations relating to research degrees and shall ensure that the examiners are properly briefed on their duties.
-The Academic Registrar shall send a copy of the thesis to the Independent Chair.
+Such approval shall not be given on the grounds that the candidate's knowledge of the language in which the thesis is presented is inadequate. - K13.9.3P If the Research Degrees Award Board permits an alternative form of examination it shall identify the form of examination and the Director of Corporate and Academic Services/Academic Registrar shall notify the supervisors, the examiners and the candidate of the approved arrangements. - K13.9.4P Once examination arrangements have been approved and in consultation with the examiners, the Independent Chair and the Director of Corporate and Academic Services/Academic Registrar, the Director of Studies shall decide the date and logistical arrangements for the examination and notify the Director of Corporate and Academic Services/Academic Registrar, the candidate, supervisors and examiners.

+The Director of Corporate and Academic Services/Academic Registrar shall send a copy of the thesis to each examiner, with the designated form for the examiner's preliminary report, and the Academic Regulations relating to research degrees and shall ensure that the examiners are properly briefed on their duties.
+The Director of Corporate and Academic Services/Academic Registrar shall send a copy of the thesis to the Independent Chair.

-- K13.9.6P For DPhil and MPhil by publication the Academic Registrar shall send to each examiner and the Independent Chair a copy of: - a. the statement from the applicant, setting out his or her view of the nature and significance of the work submitted: - b. the statement from the applicant setting out the extent of his or her contribution to the work submitted, involving joint authorship or other types of collaboration; - c. the statement from the applicant indicating which part of the work submitted, if any, has been submitted for another academic award; - d. the published work to be considered.
-Where it is not possible to provide a copy of the published work, the Academic Registrar will make arrangements for the examiners to view the work; - e. the proposed title for the scholarly work. - K13.9.7P The requisite copies of the thesis/collection of published works (one for each member of the panel including the Chair) must be received by the Academic Registry for distribution to the panel at least six weeks prior to the proposed date of the viva.
-The examiners (i.e. excluding the Chair) will indicate no later than ten working days before the proposed date whether the thesis is of a sufficient standard that the viva should proceed.
+For DPhil and MPhil by publication the Director of Corporate and Academic Services/Academic Registrar shall send to each examiner and the Independent Chair a copy of:

+- a. the statement from the applicant, setting out his or her view of the nature and significance of the work submitted; - b. the statement from the applicant setting out the extent of his or her contribution to the work submitted, involving joint authorship or other types of collaboration; - c. the statement from the applicant indicating which part of the work submitted, if any, has been submitted for another academic award; - d. the published work to be considered.
+Where it is not possible to provide a copy of the published work, the Director of Corporate and Academic Services/Academic Registrar will make arrangements for the examiners to view the work; - e. the proposed title for the scholarly work.

+The requisite copies of the thesis/collection of published works (one for each member of the panel including the Chair) must be received by Corporate and Academic Services for distribution to the panel at least six weeks prior to the proposed date of the viva.